-Body Decor: Tattooing and skin ornamentation such as body stickers, temporary tattoos and other forms of body decor are not permitted.
+Body Decor: Tattooing and skin ornamentation such as body stickers, temporary tattoos and other forms of body decor are not permitted(no body marking with pens, markers, etc.).
 Students will be asked to wash off removable items.
 Permanent items must be covered.